 Pull a Fifth Wheel With A Short Bed Truck

-bu using a Sidewinder Hitch.
-The Sidewinder replaces your normal 5th wheel hitch and extend
+by using a Sidewinder Hitch.
+The Sidewinder replaces your normal 5th wheel hitch and extends

 the king pin forward of the Fifth Wheel, which moves the Fifth Wheel back toward the rear of

 NOTE: It is not recommended to use a Sidewinder with a slider hitch.